jgcapdev/react-redux-tailwindcss/README.md

 # React - Redux - TailwindCSS

-To install Redux DevTools as a NPM execute: `"redux-devtools-extension": "^2.13.9"`
+To install Redux DevTools as a NPM execute: `npm install --save-dev redux-devtools-extension` and move inside **dependencies**.